themanual/ebooks/issue-2/EPUB/html/content/author-2-article.md

 > The designer does not, as a rule, begin with a preconceived idea.
 His idea is the result of subjective and objective thought, and the design a product of the idea.
 >
-> In order, therefore, to achieve an honest and effective solution he necessarily passes through some sort of mental process...Consciously or not, he analyzes, interprets, translates...He improvises, invents new techniques and combinations.
+> In order, therefore, to achieve an honest and effective solution he necessarily passes through some sort of mental process…Consciously or not, he analyzes, interprets, translates…He improvises, invents new techniques and combinations.
 >
 > He intensifies and reinforces his symbol with appropriate accessories to achieve clarity and interest.
 He draws upon instinct and intuition.
 He considers the spectator, his feelings and predilections.
 >
-> <cite>— Paul Rand[^rand]</cite>
+> <cite>— Paul Rand</cite>[^rand]

 Throughout the 2000s, graphic design became a dirty, embarrassing word in web design.
 Other design professionals in the web industry thought that graphic designers merely concerned themselves with how things look—that they didn’t consider navigation, user goals, business goals, or other vital parts of any design project.
 In their opinion, graphic designers belonged to another field of practice entirely.
 Graphic designer equals print designer equals *not quite good enough* to think like a *web* designer.
 I myself have been subjected to this snobbery but have dished it out, too.
 It’s true that so much more is involved in web design than in your customary poster or annual report design.
 But that’s not the whole picture.